Andrew McCutchen Preview, Player Props: Pirates vs. Cubs

-Andrew McCutchen -- with a slugging percentage of .486 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates versus the Chicago Cubs, with Kyle Hendricks on the hill, on August 25 at 7:05 PM ET.
+On Saturday, Andrew McCutchen (.472 slugging percentage in past 10 games, including two home runs) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Javier Assad.
+First pitch is at 7:15 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Cubs.
+In his last game he had a hitless performance (0-for-4 with an RBI) against the Cubs.

 Andrew McCutchen Game Info & Props vs. the Cubs